Unit 6 - Practice Quiz

 Access methods Hard

-A. Direct access with indexed allocation.
+A. Sequential access with contiguous allocation.

 B. Direct access with linked allocation.